jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   of the previous turns.
 While a unit is calibrating, its Melee Skill and Ballistic Skill characteristics are reduced to 2 (unless they would otherwise be lower).
 Calibration finishes at the end of the current battle round, and from that point on (for the remainder of the battle), whenever a model from the calibrated unit makes a melee or ranged attack against an enemy unit, the hit and/or wound roll may be re-rolled.
-A maximum of 3 re-rolls per phase, per unit, can be gained from this protocol.
+A single unit can re-roll a maximum of 1 hit roll and 1 wound roll per phase using this effect.

   This protocols always affects all units with the **Command Protocols** special rule, even while they are In Disarray.